 What is Soak Testing?

-Soak Testing is a non-functional testing in which, the System under Load (SUL) is tested & verified so that it can withstand a huge volume of the load for an extended period of time.
+Soak Testing is defined as a type of Software Testing where the System under Load (SUL) is tested & verified so that it can withstand a huge volume of the load for an extended period of time.

-Soak Testing is nothing but a type of a performance test
+Soak Testing means a type of performance test

 It is testing at a system level, to find whether the system will stand up to a very high volume of usage and to see what would happen outside its design expectations.